jelub2/application/readme.md

-# application
+# Application

 This application is meant for cyclists to check whether they should go out for a ride or stay in.
-Based on weather procastinations on and locally collected data from sensor like temperature and humidity sensors.
+Based on weather procastinations from the OpenWeather API and locally collected data from a temperature sensor.

 # Packages
 ## Arduino